Omaha Negligent Security Attorney

 - Changes in lifestyle and relationships

-It’s easy to feel helpless after you've been hurt or had your property damaged due to negligent security.
+It’s easy to feel helpless after you've been hurt or had your property damaged due to negligent security in Omaha.
 But you can take action.
 When a property owner or manager could have done more to keep you safe but didn’t, they may be held legally responsible.

 If you or someone you know has been injured because of a crime in Nebraska, call an Omaha premises liability lawyer at Bottlinger Law L.L.C. at (402) 505-8234.
 Our legal team will sit down with you in a free consultation to discuss what happened, and what options are available to you.
 We can help.

 Our legal team is ready to help.
 Please fill out the form below to set up a free consultation with the Bottlinger Law team.